borntofrappe/game-development/05 Super Mario Bros/README.md

 The project is actively under development.
 As I found bugs/missing features, I'll list them here for future consideration:

+- audio; music in `love.load`

+- tile; in the render function I use a hard-coded value to pick the sprite of the tile top.
+The lecturer uses instead the `id`.
+Something to reconsider as the game increases in complexity, but to render the top of a regular tile, the first quad of each table is enough

 ### Done

 - player can't move to the very end of the level.
 Solved: Super Mario Bros 0 uses `self.player.x` to limit the movement instead of `self.player.width`